Zantac (Ranitidine) Cancer Lawsuits

 The discovery of a cancer-causing contaminant in Zantac has triggered a wave of lawsuits over the safety of the popular heartburn medication.

-By , J.D. · University of San Francisco School of Law
+By , J.D.
+University of San Francisco School of Law

-Zantac (and its generic form ranitidine) has been found to contain potentially dangerous levels of a carcinogenic contaminant, and hundreds of lawsuits have alleged a link between this once-popular heartburn medication and the development of various forms of cancer.
+Zantac (and its generic form ranitidine) has been found to contain potentially dangerous levels of a carcinogenic contaminant, and thousands of lawsuits have alleged a link between this once-popular heartburn medication and the development of various forms of cancer.
 If you're thinking about filing a claim over health problems linked to Zantac or ranitidine, it's important to get a sense of the legal landscape.

 Has Zantac Been Recalled?

-Who Can File a Zantac Lawsuit?
+Who Qualifies For a Zantac Lawsuit?

-How Much Is a Zantac Case Worth?
+How Much Is a Zantac Lawsuit Worth?

 How Do I Find a Lawyer for My Zantac/Ranitidine Case?